Polynomial-B/etymology-facts/README.md

 ## Build

 This was built using React and TypeScript.
-Initially I implemented useContext and as it was a small project this would have been sufficient, however I decided to add Zustand just for fun.
+Initially I implemented useContext and as it was a small project this would have been sufficient, however I decided to add Zustand for the learning experience.

 ## Screenshots